Gazebo Senior Living COVID-19 Protocols and Preparedness

 - May 1, 2020: Community begins to accept new residents.

-All entertainers and large group activities, outside trips and appointments for residents have been cancelled until further notice.
+All entertainers and large group activities, and outside trips have been cancelled until further notice.
 We have been scheduling virtual appointments with resident’s health care providers for non-urgent appointments.
+We are providing transportation for residents to in-person appoints if they cannot be completed virtually.

 Our staff coordinates virtual meetings for families and their loved ones via FaceTime, Zoom, etc. (Please contact Shannon Russell, Life Enrichment Coordinator, at firstname.lastname@example.org or 802-861-3714 to schedule).